 Find a good language teacher and stick with it.
 Georgian is a difficult language to learn, made even more difficult by the fact that so few people learn it, there are not a whole lot of resources.
 You will also notice that because it is not commonly taught, no tried-and-true method for teaching Georgian as a foreign language has yet been developed–so it seems like every teacher has a different approach, system, and way of classifying verbs/conjugations.
 Find a good teacher as soon as possible and stick with that person to minimize confusion.
 I worked with two unhelpful private tutors and ended up at Language School Georgia, a company established by a longtime Georgian teacher for foreign diplomats.
 While the quality of instruction is very good and more structured than regular private tutoring, classes are also much more expensive.

 Keep reading material on you at all times.
 Even if you think you won’t need it.
 I’ve spent a lot of time this year dealing with unexpected waiting.
 Sometimes your marshutka inexplicably stops for twenty minutes.
 Sometimes your appointment is an hour late.
-Sometimes the people at the cafe forget to fill your order and your soup doesn’t come for what feels like forever.
+Sometimes the people at the cafe forget to fill your order and your soup doesn’t come for ages.
 These things happen frequently.
-Seriously, sometimes I wish I had a gameboy on me or something.
-But reading is better for your brain, so keep your kindle/paperbacks/magazines on hand.
+So keep your kindle/paperbacks/magazines on hand.
 On that note, only bring books that are absolutely necessary; consider scanning or copying only the relevant pages if you’re dealing with an obscure academic text unavailable in digital format.
-E-readers are your friend!